singulatron/superplatform/README.md

 <br />

 Singulatron is the AI Superplatform that runs on your computer(s) and server(s).
-It uses no third party APIs, and you have compelte control over your data and privacy.
+It uses no third party APIs, and you have complete control over your data and privacy.

 ## Roadmap